DM126/Toy-FORTH/README.md

 There are even more operators:

 ### Arithmetic operations:
-`DUMP` will print the entire contents of the parameter stack, and is used for debugging a program.
 `+`, `-`, `*`, `/`, and `%` are the same arithmetic operators as in C++, only they use postfix notation.
 `NEG` will multiply the item on top of the stack by -1.